egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 If we think the loss function as a path in the parameter space, local minima represents a minimum point relative to its nearby points.
 However this point is not the global minimum.

-In the saddle point the gradient of f is 0 Saddle points seem to be worse. (ref: https://or.stackexchange.com/questions/7778/quality-of-solutions-from-saddle-points-vs-local-minimums)
+In the saddle point the gradient of f is 0 Saddle points seem to be worse. ([source](https://or.stackexchange.com/questions/7778/quality-of-solutions-from-saddle-points-vs-local-minimums))

 **8.**